 Chief Judge A.G.
 Webber, Sheriff Tony Brown and Macon County Board Chairman Kevin Greenfield have closed the Macon County Courthouse and County Office Building.
 We want to assure the community that the leadership and staff are taking all necessary precautions and actions to ensure the health and safety of our staff and community.
 Anyone who needs to conduct business with the county departments are encouraged to do so electronically.
 Inquiries may be directed to the individual county departments.

-The Emergency Management Agency (EMA) will provide assistance through phone and/or email for the duration of the response to COVID-19.
-Please call 217-424-1327, from 8:30-4:30 Monday through Friday or email firstname.lastname@example.org.
+The Emergency Management Agency (EMA) will provide assistance through the duration of the response to COVID-19 from 8:30-4:30 Monday through Friday by email at email@example.com.
 If it is an emergency call 9-1-1.
 After hours please send an email and someone will respond as soon as possible.
 In-person appointments with the public will be set only if necessary.

 The Macon County Jail will be cancelling on site visits to detainees beginning 3-14-20 until further notice.

 The Courthouse website has information about remote e-filing of civil pleadings, payment of traffic fines, court fines, jury service, and searchable data bases for information about all court cases: www.cclerk.co.macon.il.us